-Oligoclonal bands (OCBs) are a type of protein that occurs in the cerebrospinal fluid (CSF).
-The presence of these immunoglobulins can indicate inflammation in the central nervous system (CNS), which can suggest that a person has multiple sclerosis (MS).
+Oligoclonal bands (OCBs) are a type of protein that can occur in the cerebrospinal fluid (CSF).
+The presence of oligoclonal bands may mean a person has multiple sclerosis (MS).

 MS is a disease that affects the CNS, which consists of the brain and spinal cord.
 CSF is the clear fluid that is present around the spinal cord and the brain.